 - Kidney damage and renal failure, resulting from the body’s inability to filter out the Viread’s toxins;

-- Osteoporosis and broken bones, caused by the damaged kidneys filtering calcium out of the bones and reducing the body’s ability to make phosphate; and
+- Osteoporosis and broken bones, caused by the damaged kidneys filtering calcium out of the bones and reducing the body’s ability to make phosphate (poor bone mineral density); and

 - Lactic acidosis, a metabolic imbalance that is also caused by damaged kidneys and can be life-threatening

 1. What are the grounds for a Viread lawsuit?

 Viread lawsuits make two chief claims against TDF manufacturer Gilead:

 - Gilead negligently created a defective design; and